 Photo by, Christian Berg.

-What makes this drink so distinctively good?
+What makes this drink so distinctively delicious?
 Why, it’s the combination of its two main ingredients: the sweet condensed milk –which gives it that toothsome, creamy texture–and the way in which the coffee bean is brewed.
-The Robusta bean is the bean of choice in Vietnam, as it is cheaper and almost twice as strong as the Arabica bean, the more popularly consumed roast everywhere else in the world.
+Robusta is the bean of choice in Vietnam, as it is cheaper and almost twice as strong as Arabica beans, the more popularly consumed roast everywhere else in the world.

 Coffee intake in Vietnam is quite simple.
-You order your coffee, take a seat and watch the coffee slowly drip through the phin–the famous aluminum steel filtering chamber hitched to the top of the glass.
-The first sip proves immediately that the sluggish brewing process is well-worth the wait.
+You order your coffee, take a seat and watch the coffee slowly drip through the phin–the famous aluminium steel filtering chamber hitched to the top of the glass.
+The first sip proves immediately that the sluggish brewing process is well worth the wait.

 Ca phe: plain coffee